csetiawan88/regextutorial/Develop/gist-template.md

 ### Grouping and Capturing

-Grouping and capturing are important concepts in regular expressions (regex) that allow us to organize and extract specific portions of a matched pattern.
+Grouping and capturing are important concepts in regular expressions (regex) that allow user to organize and extract specific portions of a matched pattern.
 They are achieved using parentheses `( )` in the regex pattern.
 Another word, Capturing groups are particularly useful when we want to extract specific parts of a matched pattern for further processing or validation, such as extracting data from a structured text document or parsing information from log files.

 The regular expression `/^<([a-z]+)([^<]+)_(?:>(._)<\/\1>|\s+\/>)$/` is designed to match HTML tags and capture specific parts of those tags.